Sondzus/MathStat474/README.md

    * Also included: a pop-up 'quiz' on boxplots! [low stakes - participation credit for *any* answer!]
 * wk3, day2: Wrapping up standard deviations as a measure of variability in the data.
 Formal introduction to probability: meaning, notation, likelihood, and computation using relative frequency of an event in a sample space.
 Empirical computation of probability & the Law of Large Numbers.
 * wk4, day1: Beginning of theoretical computations of probability: equally likely outcomes, sample spaces and events, and basic probability rules (complement rule, general addition rule, disjoint events).
+* wk4, day2: finished up multiplication rule, discussed independent events, and talked about using given probabilities for two categorical variables to construct a two-way probability table, including the marginal totals.

 ### HW formatting